taranikkaa/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 Program to implement the K Means Clustering for Customer Segmentation.

-Developed by: REVATHI K
+Developed by: TARANIKKA A

-RegisterNumber:  212223040169
+RegisterNumber:  212223220115

 ```
 import pandas as pd